Skip to article frontmatterSkip to article content

 Get Involved

-The best way to start is to join our Slack workspace.
+Join our Slack workspace.
 This is where the community has day-to-day conversations, shares resources, asks questions, and coordinates events.
-It’s low-pressure and a great way to get a feel for what the network is about.

 There’s no minimum attendance requirement.
 Come to what interests you, when you can.

-When you’re ready to explore a closer connection to the network, get in touch with the network team:
+When you’re ready to explore a closer connection to the network, get in touch:

 We’ll talk with you about what open source work looks like at your institution, what you’re hoping to get out of the network, and how we can support you.